uwescience/myria-docs/myriaX.markdown

 To test, run `ssh localhost`.

 #### Download Myria
-We suggest you to use `git` because you may want to switch between branches later, although GitHub also offers a ZIP file of the master branch.
+We suggest that you use `git` because you may want to switch between branches later, although GitHub also offers a ZIP file of the master branch.
 To do that, install `git` and run `git clone https://github.com/uwescience/myria`, which creates a directory `myria` with the master branch inside.

 #### Build the Myria jar

-Get into the `myria` directory, run `./gradlew jar`.
+From within the `myria` directory run `./gradlew jar`.

 Note: if it is not a fresh installation (e.g. you just switched from another branch), you may need to run `./gradlew clean` before `./gradlew jar`.
 This is for cleaning different versions of Java libraries.